gitfrandu4/geofleet/docs/2_vehicle_positions.md

 1. **View All Vehicles**:
    - Open the Fleet section from the navigation drawer
    - All vehicles are displayed in a scrollable list
+   - Use the search bar to filter vehicles
+   - View total vehicle count in the floating counter
    - Pull down to refresh the list

 2. **View Vehicle on Map**: